The writer has a master's degree in economics. She enjoys researching and writing about economic and business issues.

-In addition, if a nation borrows too much debt from foreign countries, it becomes dependent on the foreign countries’ economy.
-Thus, any changes in the other countries’ policies or currencies can have a direct impact on the debtor nation.
+In addition, if a nation borrows too much debt from foreign countries, it becomes dependent on foreign economies.
+Thus, any changes in other countries’ policies or currencies can have a direct impact on the debtor nation.
 From 2001 to 2015, Vietnam’s foreign debts increased five times, borrowing mainly from the World Bank, Japan, and the Asia Development Bank.

 Corruption is not news in Vietnam.
 According to the Transparency International in 2017, the country was among the poorest performing countries in terms of transparency, ranking 107 among 180 nations with a score of 35 out of 100.
 According to the 2017 Provincial Competitiveness Index compiled by VCCI Vietnam in collaboration with USAID, 53% of companies surveyed stated that they had to make unofficial payments for customs procedures.

-Corruption is prevalent in all sectors in Vietnam in forms of bribery, gifts, facilitation payments, and political interference.
+Corruption is prevalent in all sectors in Vietnam in the forms of bribery, gifts, facilitation payments, and political interference.
 The weak rules of law, bureaucracy, and ambiguous legal framework made it even harder to bring the perpetrators to justice.
 Since 2017, in an unprecedented bid to curb corruption and cleanse the ruling Communist Party, General Secretary Nguyen Phu Trong has launched a national anti-corruption campaign to investigate into high-profile cases of corruption, unveiling the extent and severity of corruption among Vietnam’s corporate and political elite.
 Although the success of the campaign is hard to evaluate, many people hope that it can set a precedent and serve as a warning to would-be offenders.

 In April 2016, the central coastal area of Vietnam was hit with the gravest water crisis in decades, killing hundreds of tonnes of fish and causing extensive damages to the marine life and ecosystem.
 After months of investigation, the culprit was determined to be Formosa Corporation, a Taiwanese steel-making company, which was accused of discharging highly untreated contaminated waste into the sea.